 I was here during the last Parliament and we saw the government go out of its way to rush bills through the House and only come back later on to fix the errors that were made.
 Typically, those errors resulted in billions of dollars of taxpayers' money either being spent unwisely or being impossible to spend because the program just did not work for the people for whom it was designed.
 All of those things typically get fixed at a House committee.
 That is where witnesses testify whether the programs will work the way they are identified and where federal officials come to actually explain the programs.

 We saw at the Standing Committee on Finance that there was a complete inability of officials to explain where the money was going to come from.
 I thought it was a very simple question, needing only a referral to the estimates.
 I have a Yiddish proverb, which I know many members expect.
-It is that, “Sins hide not in your sleep but in your dreams.”
+It is, “Sins hide not in your sleep but in your dreams.”
 I remember the debate on a different bill in this House just a few days ago.
 I mentioned that usually with government legislation there is a difference between what the bill says and the intentions that the government has behind the bill.
 The two are usually completely separated from each other.
 The sins in this bill are that there is not enough accountability and transparency for the taxpayers who are being asked to shoulder a huge bill to get our country back on track.

 The member who spoke previously talked about FINTRAC, so let me just continue reading off some of its summary concerns.
 “Reporting entities indicated that clients have applied for and received CERB despite not living in Canada and they appear to be residing in a 'jurisdiction of concern'.”
 We are paying for people outside Canada to get taxpayers' money that we really have no way of verifying whether they should be getting any of these funds and they are outside Canada.
 It is difficult for me to explain at the doors, through emails and on phone calls to taxpayers as to why they are subsidizing people outside of the country.
 “Reporting Entities noted that clients received multiple CERB deposits over a one-week period/made multiple applications for CERB benefits using one or multiple identities/conducted transactions to cash CERB cheques at multiple locations.”